taykey/nose-logpertest/README.rst

-This nose plugin creates a log file per each test run by nose
+This nose plugin creates a log file per each test run by nose, consisting the logs of that specific test

 ==========
 Installing